- Can I apply before I receive my degree?

 In case you have been shortlisted and have attended the interviews you cannot apply a second time irrespectively of whether you have successfully passed or failed the admission interview.

-The "University best-scale-value" is the best grade your university awards (e.g. 6 in Switzerland, 1 in Germany), whereas the "worst-scale-value" is the lowest degree (e.g. 1 in Switzerland, 5 in Germany).
-If a percentage system is used in your country, just indicate the "best-scale-value" and "worst-scale-value" in percentage.
+The "University best possible grade" is the best grade your university awards (e.g. 6 in Switzerland, 1 in Germany), whereas the "worst possible grade" is the lowest degree (e.g. 1 in Switzerland, 5 in Germany).
+If a percentage system is used in your country, just indicate the "best-grade-value" and "worst-grade-value" in percentage.

 PhD studies, Tuition Fees, Employment, Living in Switzerland